niess/goupil/docs/py/stratified_geometry.rst

    ...     goupil.GeometrySector("SiO2", 2.0)
    ... )

-   describes a vertical section of water covered by a nitrogen atmosphere and bounded below by a sandy soil.
+   defines a vertical section of water covered by a nitrogen atmosphere and bounded below by a sandy soil.